NEED MORE HELP?

 What are the benefits of having a UK EMI license?

-As an authorized EMI you will have the following benefits:
+As an authorised EMI you will have the following benefits:

 • You will acquire an English SWIFT code for transactions